Home About

 Acknowledgments

-This site would not exist without the direct and indirect assistance of many groups and individuals, some of whom I'll never know and others whom I know quite well.
-I'd especially like to thank my family--my mom and dad, my brother Tom, and my sons, Geoff and Nick.
+This resource would not exist without the direct and indirect assistance of many groups and individuals, some of whom I'll never know and others whom I know quite well.
+I'd especially like to thank my family—my mom and dad, and my sons, Geoff and Nick.

 Actually, Paradigm is a distillation and collage of numerous writings, talks, and activities that I've developed over the years and tried out on students, colleagues, and mentors with varying degrees of success.
-I can't thank everyone individually here, but I would like to mention a few: Ken Macrorie, who taught me to love what Ezra Pound called this "damn'd profession of writing"; Don Stewart, who helped me believe I could make a living at it; Charlie Davis, Carol Martin, and Chaman Sahni, who gave me the chance to teach poetry writing at B.S.U.
-And to Ross Nickerson, technical guru, and Steve Grant, graphic design wizard.
-And to Lyman Baker, great friend and colleague.
-Thanks, especially, to my students and colleagues at Boise State, an inspiring group of writers, scholars, and teachers that I'm honored and delighted to work with.
+I can't thank everyone individually here, but I would like to mention a few: Ken Macrorie, who taught me to love what Ezra Pound called "this damn'd profession of writing"; Don Stewart, who helped me believe I could make a living at it; Charlie Davis, who made basic writing a cornerstone of the B.S.U.
+English Department; Carol Martin, Chaman Sahni, and Ken Sanderson who supported and encouraged me in this project; and to Ross Nickerson, technical guru, and Steve Grant, graphic design wizard.
+Thanks, especially, to my students and colleagues at Boise State, an inspiring group of writers, scholars, and teachers that I've been honored and delighted to work with.

 And finally, thanks to Pam Peterson, with whom I've shared and discussed this project in several versions.
 Her help, advice, and support have been vital throughout.
 To her and the others mentioned above, much of the credit for what's right here.
 The shortcomings, unfortunately, are my own fault.